csound-flossmanual/csound-floss/book/00-a-preface.md

 In the past decade, thanks to the work of Victor Lazzarini, Steven Yi, John ffitch, Hlöðver Sigurðsson, Rory Walsh, and many others, Csound has moved from a somehow archaic audio programming language to a modern audio library.
-It can not only be used from the command line and the classical Frontends.
+It can not only be used from the command line and the classical frontends.
 It can also be used as a VST plugin.
 It can be used inside the Unity game engine.
 It can be used on Android or on any microcomputer like Raspberry Pi or Bela Board.
 It can be used via its Application Programming Interface (API) in any other